-For the years ended December 31, 2014 and 2013, the Company incurred \$112,871 and \$361,143, respectively, of additional unrecognized tax benefits that resulted in a decrease to the deferred tax asset valuation allowance, related to research and development credits.
+For the years ended December 31, 2015 and 2014, the Company incurred \$353,814 and \$112,871, respectively, of additional unrecognized tax benefits that related to research and development credits.
 The entire amount of this unrecognized tax benefit, if recognized, would result in an increase to the deferred tax asset valuation allowance, and would not have an impact on the effective tax rate.

 The Company files its income tax returns in the U.S. federal jurisdiction and in Florida.
-With few exceptions, the Company is no longer subject to federal or state income tax examinations by tax authorities for years before 2010.
+With few exceptions, the Company is no longer subject to federal or state income tax examinations by tax authorities for years before 2011.